diskuv/dk/README.md

 When a form is submitted with `get-object FORM -s SLOT`, these variables are *output* directories specific to the named slot.

 The [Precommands section of the specification](docs/SPECIFICATION.md#precommands) describes some optimizations that are allowed.
-Most important is that if you ask for `get-object FORM -s Windows_arm`, the precommand for the unrelated slot `get-asset-file ... -f ${SLOT.Release.Windows_x86_64}/7zr.exe` can be skipped.
+Most important is that if you ask for `get-object FORM -s Windows_arm`, the precommand for the unrelated slot `get-asset ... -f ${SLOT.Release.Windows_x86_64}/7zr.exe` can be skipped.

 The final piece of the form are the `outputs`.
 You must declare which files your form in the `${SLOT.*}` output directories.
 Don't worry ... the `dk` build system will give you an error and tell you a hint to fix it